BPC Green Builders Homes Earn Top Industry Awards and Certifications

 BPC Green Builders and BPC’s high-performance green homes keep winning building industry awards and earn residential green building and healthy home related certifications.
 Most earn more than one certification.
 BPC homes have earned some of the highest awards and industry certifications such as LEED for Homes Platinum.

-BPC homes consistently achieve excellent “Home Energy Rating System” (HERS) scores.
+BPC homes also consistently achieve excellent “Home Energy Rating System” (HERS) scores.
 HERS scores don’t just say a home is energy efficient.
 It proves it and shows exactly how energy efficient it is.